 Serve When the Recipient is by Themselves

 Let’s face it; people aren’t being served with papers that contain good news.
 In situations like these, some individuals can become enraged when served.
 When a spouse or other friends and family members are present, this can exacerbate the emotions of anger, tenfold.
-An example of a process serve gone wrong is the case of the 2008 death of Steve Allen.
+An example of a legal agent gone wrong is the case of the 2008 death of Steve Allen.
 The recipient was served divorce papers when his wife and children were present.
 This caused the recipient to attack Allen, taking his life as well as attacking his family.
-Try serving the documents in a place where an incident is less likely to occur such as the place of employment.
+Try serving the documents in Oklahoma in a place where an incident is less likely to occur such as the place of employment.